-How to get your license: Architect firm
+Get your license: Architect firms

 Who needs a license?